 - Make the arts as tools for health available to all active duty military, staff, family members, and veterans.

-- Encourage further cooperation within arts, military, and health fields;
+- Encourage further cooperation within arts, military, veterans and health fields;

 - Enhance communication between beneficiaries and providers;

-- Promote greater visibility of the importance of the arts to military health and wellness, and;
+- Promote greater visibility of the importance of the arts to health and well-being across the military continuum, and;

-- Engage with leaders across agencies and sectors in the development of policies that support Initiative goals.
+- Engage with leaders across agencies and sectors in the development of policies and practicesthat support Initiative goals.

-The United States Conference of Mayors adopted a resolution in June 2013 in support of Arts & Heath in the Military.
+The United States Conference of Mayors adopted a resolution in June 2014 in support of Arts, Health, and Well-Being Across the Military Continuum and in June 2015 adopted a resolution in support of Transforming America's Communities Through the Arts. .